3 Types of Cataract Surgery

 Phacoemulsification is a surgical procedure that uses an ultrasound probe to break up the cloudy lens for removal.
 First, the surgeon inserts a microscopic probe into the lens where the cataract has formed, through a tiny incision into the cornea.
 This probe transmits ultrasound waves to break up or emulsify the cataract so the surgeon can remove it in miniscule pieces.

 This surgery is a less frequently used approach that removes the lens as one piece through a larger incision.
-The doctor will use surgical tools to remove the front capsule and the natural lens containing the cataract.
+Doctors may recommend this extracapsular technique when the cataract has become extremely dense or hard over time.
+The eye doctor will use surgical tools to remove the front capsule and the natural lens containing the cataract.
 The back lens capsule is also left in place to support the new, artificial lens.

 Instead of manual instruments, this approach uses a laser device.
-It will provide the same outcome as traditional cataract surgery, except for the tools and methods used.
-Whether traditional or laser surgery is right for you will depend on many factors that can only be assessed by your surgeon.
+It will provide the same outcome as traditional cataract surgery, The key difference really lies in the tools and techniques used during the procedure itself.
+Whether laser or traditional method is better for you depends on several factors.
+Your doctor will evaluate your unique eye condition, visual needs and desired outcome to determine which approach makes the most sense.

 After removing the cataract, it will be replaced by an artificial one called an intraocular lens (IOL).
 An IOL is a precisely engineered lens that is usually made of high-quality acrylic or clear plastic.
 It focuses the light onto the retina to improve your vision.
 It also comes with a special coating to protect your eyes from harmful UV rays.